-The Romanian navy, is a small coastal defence force but supporting a domestic ship building capability.
+The Romanian navy, is a small coastal defence force which also supports a domestic ship building capability.
 The main role of the navy is to support the Soviet Black Sea Fleet in times of crisis, but a critical secondary role was the riverine elements along the Danube River.
-The Danube is a critical element in the resupply of the Army units that deploy westward into Balkans, Hungary, Czechoslovakia and even Germany.
+The Danube is a critical element in the resupply of Army units that deploy westward into Balkans, Hungary, Czechoslovakia and even Germany.
 This page will be limited to the Black Sea flotilla, and will leave the river flotilla for later development.

 The fleet is based in two Black Sea locations; Constanta, and Mangalia with the Frigate and submarine based at the former and the corvettes at the later.

 The flagship of the Romanian navy is the locally designed and built Mărășești.
 Initially commissioned in 1986 the ship has spent half its life in refit to address design problems and is now christened with its third name, and third classification.
-As a Frigate it is a marginally capable ship with outdated Surface to Surface missiles and SAMs, it’s slow by most standards and very large for its type.
+As a Frigate it is a marginally capable ship with outdated Surface to Surface missiles (SSM) and Surface to Air Missiles (SAM).
+The ship is slow by most standards and very large for its type.

 Tetal Class.
 Another home grown design, these ships have no missiles and focus on ASW operations.
 The Tetal-II sub class has one gun turret removed and replaced by a helicopter landing deck.